the-events-calendar/event-tickets/readme.txt

 = [4.12.1] 2020-05-19 =

-* Feature - Added new field types to choose from when requiring Attendee Information on a Ticket or RSVP: Email, URL, Number, Date of Birth, Date and Telephone, when using Event Tickets Plus.
+* Feature - Added new field types to choose from when requiring Attendee Information on a Ticket or RSVP: Email, URL, Date of Birth, Date and Telephone, when using Event Tickets Plus.
 [ETP-89]
 * Feature - Extend `tribe_events()` with new post filtering options: `has_attendees`, `attendee`, `attendee__not_in`, and `attendee_user`.
 [ET-618]
 * Feature - Add new `tribe( 'tickets.post-repository' )` object that works similar to `tribe_events()` but supports any post type.
 [ET-618]
 * Fix - Remove opinionated `max-width: none;` on generic elements over the Attendee Registration page CSS to prevent theme conflicts.
 [ETP-314]